duckdb/duckdb-web/docs/api/python.md

 > Do *not* use `executemany` to insert large amounts of data into DuckDB.
 See below for better options.

 ## Efficient Transfer
-Transferring large datasets to and from DuckDB uses a separate API built around [NumPy](https://numpy.org) and [Pandas](https://pandas.pydata.org) da.
+Transferring large datasets to and from DuckDB uses a separate API built around [NumPy](https://numpy.org) and [Pandas](https://pandas.pydata.org) dataframes.
 This API works with entire columns of data instead of scalar values and is therefore far more efficient.

 DuckDB supports "registering" a Pandas data frame as a virtual table, comparable to a SQL `VIEW`.
 Below is an example: